-- The definition of MSME is based on the SME Policy Framework (2014) of the Ministry of TEATT.
+- The NRPB reserves the right to request additional information where needed.
+This serves to ensure and/or verify that each application abides by the environmental and social safeguards standards, procurement and other eligibility criteria and that funds will be used for their intended purposes.
+Business should be(come) up to date with Business license and Directors License where applicable. - The definition of MSME is based on the SME Policy Framework (2014) of the Ministry of TEATT.
 This definition may be revised upon the course of project implementation. - If need be, priority will be given to MSMEs that suffered from the hurricane.